A Traverse City Tradition

 High-Quality Spirits, Locally Made

 One thing you’ll learn from a tasting experience at Grand Traverse Distillery is their strict attention to quality.
-Quality has been the mantra for the staff since the operation’s inception, and nothing has changed in the almost a decade they’ve been in business.
+Quality has been the mantra for the staff since the operation’s inception.
+Almost a decade later and nothing has changed.
 In order to meet these demanding aims, the team use locally sourced rye from right here in Northern Michigan.
 Rather than turn to mass production, and thus a lower quality product, the team have remained dedicated to focusing their efforts on one small, hand-crafted batch of spirit at a time.

 While you can view their complete spirit list here, we want to highlight one of their most popular offerings in the blog post.
 Obviously, being the oldest distillery in Traverse City obliges Grand Traverse Distillery to produce a cherry vodka that puts all other cherry vodkas to shame.
 To make the True North Cherry Vodka, they distilled True North Vodka thirty-seven times with a cherry essence and then blended a touch of chocolate for good measure.
 If you haven’t tried this spirit, there’s not a better reason to add Grand Traverse Distillery to your tour!